 Drainage details have also been provided in support of the application which include the provision of a mix of sustainable urban drainage measures within the development with the use of permeable paving and asphalt on the estate road and driveways, as well as swales and bioretention areas within the front and rear curtilages of the properties.
 The surface water from the development will be discharged to the stream to the north of the site at an attenuated rate with the detailed design of the surface water scheme being considered separately as part of a SAB application.
-The foul drainage from the development will be discharge to the stream to the north of the site at an attenuated rate with the detailed design of the surface water scheme being considered separately as part of a SAB application.
 The foul drainage from the development will be disposed of to a new system within the site that will be adopted by Dwr Cymru Welsh Water and discharge into the existing public sewer at the entrance to the site.